Psychotherapy and Counselling in Ealing Broadway W5

 Welcome to my website

-I have successfully worked with clients bringing many different issues including depression, anxiety, panic attacks, OCD, anger, stress, bereavement and loss, relationship issues, problems with work or family, low self esteem, lack of confidence or self worth, trauma or general feelings of unease or isolation.
+I have successfully worked with clients bringing many different issues including depression, anxiety, panic attacks, OCD, anger issues, stress, bereavement and loss, relationship concerns, problems with work or family, low self esteem, lack of confidence or self worth, trauma or general feelings of unease or isolation.

 Click here to see my location on Google maps.